 If you're not doing this much physical activity on a weekly basis, take small steps to slowly increase your activity.
 For more specific exercise guidelines and tips:

-- Read Be Active Your Way - the physical activity guidelines for Americans
+- Read Move Your Way - the physical activity guidelines for Americans

 - Look for helpful Tip Sheets under the Resources tab.